City of the Dead (Cairo): Social stigma and challenges

 Regardless of their actual living conditions in the cemetery zones, the residents do live in a socially and politically precarious position.
 Although the tradition of visiting and spending time with the graves of relatives (even staying overnight at the tombs) dates back to Ancient Egypt and is still practiced to some extent today, the idea of living permanently among tombs has arguably lost its cultural legitimacy in modern times due to more restrictive attitudes about the function of cemeteries.
 Today, many Egyptians avoid the area at night and believe that the cemeteries are predominantly inhabited by social outcasts and are places of greater criminal activity.
 This may be exaggerated to some extent, as there is no clear evidence that poverty or crime are greater problems overall here than in other working-class districts of Cairo – although drug-trafficking was indeed documented at one point.

 The authorities have been historically ambivalent as to how to deal with the growing population in the cemeteries.
 The issue is a concern for the conservation of historical monuments and it has often been cited by critics of the government as evidence of its inadequate housing and planning policies.
 Official attitudes have varied from modest measures to improve living conditions to bold proposals to forcibly move the inhabitants, but no overarching plan has been put into effect so far.
 The inhabitants of the cemeteries are socially heterogeneous and live in different communities across the area, which has probably inhibited them from forming a united front in dealing with the authorities.

+Conservation

+Conservation efforts

+In the 21st century, new organizations have led efforts to restore historic monuments in the cemeteries and raise awareness about their importance.
+In the Northern Cemetery, the funerary complex of Sultan Qaytbay has been undergoing a long-term restoration project carried out by an organization named ARCHiNOS with the help of European Union funding.
+Since 2016, the project has converted the nearby ma'qad (reception hall) of the complex into a cultural center for the community.
+As of 2023, its latest work included restoring the dome of Qaytbay's mausoleum.

+In the al-Khalifa neighbourhood in the Southern Cemetery, some conservation efforts have been led by a local organisation called Athar Lina ("The Monument Is Ours" in Arabic), established in 2012.
+The organisation has since restored the Mausoleum of Shajar ad-Durr, performed repairs at the Mashhad of Sayyida Ruqayya and nearby tombs, and carried out archeological work at the mausoleum complex of Imam Shafi'i.